-When embarking on a journey to foreign countries, one crucial consideration that often tops the checklist is how to exchange currency.
+When traveling to foreign countries, one crucial consideration that often tops the checklist is how to exchange currency.
 Many travelers ask, “What’s the best bank or credit union for foreign currency exchange?”

 Whether you’re preparing for a trip abroad or have just returned with a wallet full of foreign cash, knowing where to exchange foreign currency can save you time, money, and hassle.